-If you selected to use iCloud for backing up your iOS device during its initial set up, then most apps you install will have their settings automatically backed up in iCloud on a regular basis.
-This can be pretty handy in case you restore your iPhone or iPad from a backup because you won’t have to set up all your apps preferences again.
+If you use iCloud for backing up your iOS device, then almost all apps you install will have their settings automatically backed up in iCloud on a regular basis.
+This can be pretty handy in case you restore your iPhone or iPad from a backup because you won’t have to set up all your app preferences again.

-But what if you don’t want certain apps to automatically be backed up in iCloud?
+But what if you don’t want certain apps to be backed up in iCloud automatically?
 As it turns out, it’s pretty simple to handpick what apps can or cannot be backed up in iCloud.
-We show you how.
+We will show you how.

 How to select apps that can be backed up in iCloud

-Step 1: On your iPhone, iPad, or iPod touch, go to Settings > iCloud > Storage > Manage Storage.
+1) On your iPhone, iPad, or iPod touch, go to Settings and tap your name from the top.

-Step 3: You will now see backup information for your device.
-Among other details, you will see when the latest backup was made and what its size was.
-To start handpicking apps, tap on Show All Apps towards the bottom of the screen.
+5) You will now see backup information for your device.
+Among other details, you will see when the latest backup was made and its size.
+To start handpicking apps, select Show All Apps.

-Step 4: From there, start toggling off apps you don’t want to backup in iCloud.
+6) From there, start toggling off apps you don’t want to back up in iCloud.
 Once you turn off backups for certain apps, you will be asked to confirm you indeed want to turn off backups and delete the data that is currently in iCloud.
+Tap Turn Off.

 Note that apps are sorted by storage used, with the ones using the most storage at the top. iOS also notes how much data is backed up for each app, which gives you a good idea of how much space you can save.